 Integrated business services that leverage global corporate resources and contract with outsourcing partners are already being seen in the more advanced SSOs.
 The question is no longer internal shared services or outsourcing, and it is no longer sufficient to simply silo processes running in them in isolation.
 To take advantage of increased C-suite interest and expectations, it is time to build strategic SSOs and HRO partnerships to provide business results in ways and at costs neither could achieve alone.

 Are you building integrated business service partnerships with the strengths of both?

 Linda Merritt, Research Analyst, HRO, NelsonHall

 Interested in reading the latest HRO news from NelsonHall?
-Subscribe to our newsletter by emailing email@example.com with “HRO Insight” as the subject.Explore posts in the same categories: hr outsourcing, hr outsourcing research, hro, hro research, multi-process hro, nelsonhall, partnerships, Shared Services Centers
+Subscribe to our newsletter by emailing email@example.com with “HRO Insight” as the subject.hr outsourcing, hr outsourcing research, hro, hro research, multi-process hro, nelsonhall, partnerships, Shared Services Centers

 Tags: Accenture, HR, hr outsourcing, HR policy standardization, hro, HRO Conference, HRO providers, hro research, innovative services, integrated business service partnerships, multi-process hro, nelsonhall, process excellence, quality excellence, Shared Services Organizations, SSOs, Strategic HRO Partnership, Strategic SSO Partnership, Trends in Shared ServicesYou can comment below, or link to this permanent URL from your own site.